 What is GDV in dogs?

-GDV is also termed gastric dilatation-volvulus, gastric torsion, and bloat and is a medical emergency.
+GDV, or gastric dilatation-volvulus, has also been called gastric torsion or twisted bloat and is a true medical emergency.

-With GDV in dogs, the large caudal vena cava (large blood vessel bringing blood back to the heart) is compromised.
-This can lead to blood building up in the spleen, kidneys, and intestines, as well as decreased blood flow back to the heart.
-Blood supplying the stomach wall can be impaired, leading to gastric ulceration, necrosis, and perforation.
+Additionally, with GDV in dogs, the large caudal vena cava (a large blood vessel bringing blood back to the heart) is compromised.
+This results in blood being backed up in the spleen, kidneys, and intestines, as well as a reduction in blood flow back to the heart.

 What causes GDV in dogs?

-While the exact cause of GDV remains unknown, certain factors have been identified that can increase a dog's risk.
+We don't completely understand the exact cause of GDV in dogs.
+There are some factors that have been identified that can increase the risk in your dog.

-Below are some known causes and risk factors of a dog developing GDV:
+Here is what we know about the known risk factors of a dog developing GDV:

 What are the clinical signs of GDV?

-The most common GDV symptom in dogs is unproductive retching.
-Other GDV symptoms in dogs may include:
+The most common symptom of GDV in dogs that I have seen is unproductive retching.
+This basically is attempting to vomit with nothing coming up.
+Other symptoms can include:

 • Distended abdomen